blaksheep/bg3-burner/README.md

 ## License

 The source code in this repository is released under the [Apache License v2.0](LICENSE).
-Please feel free to use and adapt the source released here according to this license.
+Please feel free to use and adapt the source according to this license.